Republican proposal for exceptions to near-complete abortion ban shut down within hours

-A proposal by Legislative Republicans to add limited rape, incest and health exceptions to the state's near-complete abortion ban appears to be going nowhere, with the Senate's top Republican signaling that additional discussion on the proposal "is unnecessary."
+Legislative Republicans on Wednesday proposed adding limited rape, incest and health exceptions to the state’s near-complete abortion ban, but the bill appeared to have foundered later in the day after the Senate’s top Republican said it wouldn’t be taken up in that house.

 Five hours after the bill was announced Wednesday, Senate Majority Leader Devin LeMahieu, R-Oostburg, said his chamber, which is split on the topic, would not bring it to a vote.
 Democratic Gov. Tony Evers has also repeatedly said he would not sign any bill that allows even an amended version of the state’s existing abortion ban on the books.